Skip to content

 CitizenOne’s Services Catalog Accelerator: Connecting a Small Municipality with its Constituents

-This is the story of Kurt, a municipal clerk in a small municipality in Ontario, whose challenges are representative of the challenges of many municipalities across North America.
+This is the story of Kurt, a clerk in a small municipality in Ontario, whose challenges are representative of the challenges of many municipalities across North America.

 Setting the Scene